fiterV/CryptoStats/README.md

 # Cryptocurrency stats

 ## Overview
-Webapp monitoring some pair of currencies you add to it.
+Webapp monitoring(update - each 10 seconds) some pair of currencies you add to it.
 Supports **1560** known cryptocurrencies.

 ## How to run
 First things first: